MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connectors.md

 Shifts connectors enable you to easily integrate the Shifts app in Microsoft Teams with your workforce management (WFM) system.
 Connectors sync schedule data between your WFM system and Shifts, bringing your organization's schedules and business rules into Teams.

-With your WFM system as the system of record, your frontline workers can seamlessly view and manage their schedules from within Shifts on their devices.
+Connecting your WFM system empowers your frontline workforce to manage schedules more effectively, for higher worker engagement and productivity.
+With your WFM system as the system of record, your frontline workers can seamlessly view and manage their schedules from within Shifts on any device.
 For example, they can:

 - See their assigned shifts
 - Swap shifts